companieshouse/chs-delta-api/docs/debugging-chs-delta-api.md

 - `Port`: 5010

 Press `Apply` and finally in the top right-hand corner of Goland IDE select your new connection and press `Debug`.

+### 2.2 Communicating with the service while in debug mode
+As this is an internal API, all traffic routes through ERIC.
+When using docker-chs-development we will want to use the following URL to communicate with the chs-delta-api service: `http://api.chs.local:4001/delta/officers`.
+Now all you need to do is add your breakpoints and debug as you would any other service.

 ## Final notes
 This image shouldn't be committed to GitHub or AWS ECR.